-Pakistan claims progress in tribal polio vaccinationSeptember 4th, 2012 in Diseases, Conditions, Syndromes /
+Pakistan claims progress in tribal polio vaccinationSeptember 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Pakistan Tuesday claimed progress in vaccinating thousands of children against polio in a tribal area bordering Afghanistan which had been inaccessible due to unrest for about three years.